March 20, 2023

 Linear Attention Models

-There's also a niche field of research into sub-quadratic or linear attention implementations that allow for much longer context windows to fit into memory.
+There's been a niche field of research into sub-quadratic or linear attention implementations that allow for much longer context windows to fit into memory.
 These largely have not caught on, as mentioned in a good survey of the field:

 Many applications even in language and vision are still dominated by vanilla Transformers with quadratic attention and none of these xformer variants have caught on as the defacto standard.
 There might be multiple explanations from multiple angles for this phenomena...
 As noted by (Rabe and Staats, 2021), for applications that require to flex on sequence length and memory needs time to time, it might be suffice to ‘just sequentially process it’ even if that might not be inherently as satisfying as finding a theoretical approximate.